Sitemap

 Choosing the right grade of carpet is not as easy as it once was.
 Today there are dozens of different styles, grades and quality levels to choose from.
 Carpet durability is based mainly upon the raw materials they use in the manufacturing process.
 Why do some Carpets last longer than others?

 Understanding carpet specifications is secret #1 to choosing new carpet like a pro!
 The type of fiber you choose is the most critical factor when choosing new carpet.
-Choosing the right fiber is the very First Decision you need to make.
+Choosing the right fiber is the First Decision you need to make.
 Which Carpet Fiber will be the perfect choice for your home?
 Here is some key information about carpet fibers.

 Fiber Basics: